VA-Explorer/va_explorer/docs/training/admin_guides.md

 1. If user is a Field Worker, also enter their username if known.
-This field is used to associate the field worker user with data imported from outside VA Explorer (from locations such as ODK or from CSV file) and allow the field worker to “own” their VAs
+This field is used to associate the field worker user with data imported from outside VA Explorer (from locations such as ODK or from CSV file) and allow the field worker to "own" their VAs

-Click “Create” to create the user or “Update” if editing a user.
-“Cancel” will ake you back to the Users page without completing the action.
+Click "Create" to create the user or "Update" if editing a user.
+"Cancel" will take you back to the Users page without completing the action.

-When the “Create” button is clicked during the “Create” process or the “Update” button is clicked during the “Edit” process, VA Explorer validates the information you have entered.
+When the "Create" button is clicked during the "Create" process or the "Update" button is clicked during the "Edit" process, VA Explorer validates the information you have entered.
 If there are errors associated with the provided data, VA Explorer will not create or update the user and the system will show error messages in red underneath the fields that require correction.
 Follow instructions to